menu

 Demographics

-The overall education level of Jefferson is somewhat higher than in the average US city of 21.84%: 27.17% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Jefferson who are college-educated is somewhat higher than the average US community of 21.84%: 27.17% of adults in Jefferson have at least a bachelor's degree.

 The per capita income in Jefferson in 2018 was $38,021, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $152,084 for a family of four.
 However, Jefferson contains both very wealthy and poor people as well.